-At times, it may be necessary to give a breastfed baby supplements of expressed breastmilk or infant formula.
-However, using an artificial nipple (i.e., any nipple that's not attached to mom) to feed a young breastfeeding infant is likely to lead to nipple confusion.
-The sucking technique which baby learns from the rubber nipple does not work at the breast, and baby quickly becomes frustrated.
-This is why bottles are not the best choice for giving supplement to infants less than four weeks of age.
+At times, it may be necessary to give breastfed baby supplements of expressed breastmilk or infant formula.
+However, using an artificial nipple (i.e., any nipple that’s not attached to mom) to feed a young breastfeeding infant is likely to lead to nipple confusion.
+The sucking technique that baby learns from the rubber nipple does not work at the breast, and baby quickly becomes frustrated.
+This is why bottles are not the best choice for giving supplements to infants less than four weeks of age.
+Here are some bottle alternatives to try.

-The best supplement to use is mother's own expressed milk.
-If your baby is not nursing well, you'll need to pump after breastfeeding in order to stimulate you milk supply.
-Milk that is expressed shortly after baby is fed at the breast has a high fat content and makes an ideal supplement.
+The best supplement to use is mother’s own expressed milk.
+If your baby is not nursing well, you’ll need to pump after breastfeeding to stimulate your milk supply.
+Milk that is expressed shortly after baby is fed at the breast has a high-fat content and makes an ideal supplement.

 If you must use formula supplements, consult your doctor about which one to use and how much.